Paul Desiderio

-Andres Paul Desiderio (born February 2, 1997) is a Filipino professional basketball player who played his four-year career for the Blackwater Bossing of the Philippine Basketball Association (PBA).
-He was also a former collegiate star player for the UP Fighting Maroons.
+Andres Paul C. Desiderio (born February 2, 1997) is a Filipino professional basketball player for the Cebu Greats of the Maharlika Pilipinas Basketball League (MPBL).
+Desiderio played college basketball for the University of the Philippines Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
+After an illustrious college career, Desiderio was drafted 4th overall by the NLEX Road Warriors in the 2018 PBA draft before being traded to the Blackwater Bossing where he spent his entire PBA career.

 Early life and high school career

 Desiderio was born in Liloan, Cebu.
-Desiderio went to his father's summer league games and learned the basics of the game from the basketball clinics held every summer by Edsel Vallena and former pro Teroy Albarillo.
+He started playing basketball at the age of eight.
+He also went to his father's summer league games and learned the basics of the game from the basketball clinics held every summer by Edsel Vallena and former pro Teroy Albarillo.

 Desiderio played for the University of the Visayas Baby Lancers (UV) of the Cebu Schools Athletic Foundation, Inc. (CESAFI) in high school.
 He became Juniors MVP and made it to the Finals in 2011 against the Sacred Heart School – Ateneo de Cebu Magis Eagles.
 In Game 2, he and future Blackwater Bossing teammate Ron Dennison scored the final eight points to secure the win, with Desiderio finishing with 18 points.
 He also played in the CESAFI All-Star Games that year.

 In 2012, he was given a citation by the Sportswriter's Association of Cebu (SAC).

 He played in the 2013 SEAOIL NBTC Games, which showcases many players from various high schools around the country.

 College career

 Dark days (2013–2014)

 After his high school years, he joined the University of the Philippines (UP) Fighting Maroons.
 His first season was Season 76.
 They finished that season 0–14.
 It was also during this time that he considered transferring to the FEU Tamaraws.

-Desiderio didn't play in Season 77 because of his commitments to play in the FIBA U17 World Championship for Men and the Fiba-Asia U18 Championship that year.
+Desiderio did not play in Season 77 because of his commitment to playing in the FIBA U17 World Championship and the FIBA Asia U18 Championship that year.
 He also skipped that season to focus on his studies.
 Despite his absence, the Maroons won their first game in two years.